guirgouveia/devops-stack/README.md

+# DevOps Stack

+Welcome to my personal project repository, where my journey with the company Stack.io has blossomed into a showcase of my seven-year tenure in the DevOps arena.
+This vibrant platform, initially an assignment, has evolved into a comprehensive personal blog and a demonstration of integrated DevOps, DevSecOps, and GitOps best practices using Golang and Vue.js.

+The project is still under development and some implementations still haven't been publicly released.

+## Project Overview

+Starting as a Dockerized Golang Webserver and Vue.js Frontend, this project now embodies the epitome of a modern DevOps workflow, emphasizing Cloud Infrastructure's best standards with Terraform and extensive documentation to guide every step.

+### Current State

+While still in active development, this repository is a trove of real-world DevOps tools and implementations:

+- **Local to Cloud Deployment**: Leveraging Docker, Docker Compose, and Kubernetes for versatile deployments.
+- **Continuous Development**: Utilizing Skaffold and FluxCD for a seamless GitOps-driven pipeline from development to production.
+- **Advanced Operations**: Incorporating Istio Service Mesh and Flagger for robust security and reliable canary deployments.
+- **Monitoring & Reliability**: Integrating Prometheus and Grafana for insightful monitoring, complemented by Linkerd for logging.

+### Security Focus

+A core aspect of this project is its strong emphasis on security:

+- **DevSecOps Tools Integration**: Embedding tools that preempt vulnerabilities and misconfigurations.
+- **Secure Secrets Management**: Ensuring all secrets are encrypted and version-controlled in alignment with GitOps principles.

+### Future-Proofing

+The project is designed for extensibility, encouraging forks and contributions, and laying down a solid foundation for others to build upon.

+## Skills & Tools Utilized

+- Infrastructure as Code (IaC)
+- CI/CD
+- Cloud Infrastructure
+- Container Orchestration
+- Solution Architecture
+- Programming with Go
+- Frontend Development with Vue.js
+- Monitoring with Prometheus and Grafana
+- Cloud Platforms: Microsoft Azure, AWS
+- Container & Orchestration: Docker, Kubernetes, Istio
+- GitOps & DevSecOps: FluxCD, Terraform

+This repository is not just a reflection of my professional skills but also a growing resource for DevOps enthusiasts and professionals alike.
+Dive into the code, explore the pipelines, and witness DevOps theory in action.

+Feel free to fork, star, and contribute to this project.
+Let's build something amazing together!

 # Introduction

-This project began as an assignment from Stack.io for a Senior DevOps role, but as I delved into Golang and Vue.js to create a personal blog, it turned into a vibrant platform to showcase my seven years of DevOps expertise, integrating DevSecOps and GitOps best practices.

-Initially, the focus was on developing and dockerizing a Golang Webserver and a Vue.js Frontend.
-The deployment process was handled with Docker, Docker Compose, and Kubernetes, both locally and on the cloud.
-Terraform played a significant role in molding the cloud infrastructure, adhering to Cloud Infrastructure's best standards.

-Though still a work in progress with some implementations yet to be shared on the public repository, it's a treasure trove of tools and DevOps implementations.

-Skaffold was incorporated to the pipelines for streamlined local development, and with FluxCD, forged a GitOps route for continuous app deployments across dev, staging, and production environments within the cluster.
-Additionally, Istio Service Mesh and Flagger were introduced for enhanced cluster security and canary deployments.
-The monitoring aspects were enriched with SRE elements through Prometheus and Grafana, while Linkerd addressed logging.

-To bolster security, a range of DevSecOps tools were integrated, safeguarding against vulnerabilities and misconfigurations, and ensuring encrypted and version-controlled secrets in the repository, all in tune with GitOps best practices.

-The project is thoroughly documented, with guides, roadmaps, and suggestions for future enhancements dispersed across folders.
-Its design enables anyone to fork it and embark on developing their own app stack, building on the solid foundation I've laid down.

-**Skills & Tools**: Infrastructure as code (IaC) · Continuous Integration and Continuous Delivery (CI/CD) · Cloud Infrastructure · Container Orchestration · Solution Architecture · Go (Programming Language) · Vue.js · FluxCD · Prometheus · Microsoft Azure · DevSecOps · GitOps · Terraform · Kubernetes · AWS · Docker · Istio · Grafana
+This project serves as a practical illustration of deploying a Golang webserver to a Kubernetes cluster, encapsulating the complete lifecycle from development to deployment.
+At its core, it employs a Dockerfile to containerize the Go application, orchestrates the deployment via Kubernetes, and leverages Terraform for provisioning the required infrastructure on AWS.
+The use of extensive shell scripting throughout the process not only automates routine tasks but also ensures consistency and efficiency in the build and deployment phases.
+This approach highlights best practices in Infrastructure as Code (IaC), containerization, and orchestration, providing a robust blueprint for seamless integration and continuous delivery in cloud-native environments.

 # MySQL Server